 I then look at the outer ends.
 Are they rounded (friendly), solid (normal), or pointy (with a sharp, needling quality)?

-However, take this insight with a container of Himalayan sea salt.
+However, take these insights with a salt bowl.
 You can read into things, and they may not be true.
 For example, the snowflake sigil above appears to be homes stacked on top of fenceposts, which meet in the middle with a six-pointed star.
 Is it a Jewish home/community protection sigil?
 Or just a weird design?

 The next time you see a drawing of a snowflake, take a look at the deeper meaning.
 What is really being said?
+Use your intuition.
 If nothing else, it’s a fun practice to help you get through the winter.

 If you’re interested in learning more about sigils in general, I highly recommend Tempest’s book on Sigil Witchery.